-Winners of APAC 2017 Industry Association Awards
+Winners of APAC 2017 Industry Association Awards Announced

 After carefully going through all the impressive entries we’ve received, we have announced the winners of 2017 APAC Industry Association Awards.
-We were looking for the associations with the best industry activities, high member acquisition, member engagement strategies, and most importantly – the impact of the associations on their communities in Asia-Pacific region.
+We were looking for the associations with the best industry activities, high member acquisition, member engagement strategies, and most importantly – the impact of the associations on their communities in the Asia-Pacific region.

-APAC 2017 Industry Associations Awards is an excellent opportunity for associations in Asia Pacific to be recognized for excellence, innovation, and as a leader among regional association peers.
+APAC 2017 Industry Associations Awards is an excellent opportunity for associations in the Asia Pacific region to be recognized for excellence, innovation, and as a leader among regional association peers.
 These awards were designed to honor individuals and associations for making significant contributions to the improvement of their communities and to promote the positive impact these associations are creating.

 Winners of the APAC 2017 Industry Association Awards:

 Ever since 1993, Masyarakat Telematika Indonesia has been a prominent figure in the telecommunication industry in Indonesia.
 They serve as a form of communication among telecommunication business enthusiasts as well as a form of advocacy between telecommunication entrepreneurs, enthusiasts in the telecommunications field, and the government.
 Their accomplishments include the MASTEL Institute, MASTEL Academy, and MASTEL Digital Initiative.
 More recently, they introduced a mobile app feature that detects and blocks fake news from spreading.